Troubleshoot a Connection Test

 Connection tests can time out or throw errors.
 This may be due to incorrect credentials or parameters, orchestrator problems, vendor issues, or other causes.
 In the event a connection test does not pass, try the following suggestions to troubleshoot the connection.

 Troubleshoot an Error

-It is highly likely that your test failed due to an unresponsive orchestrator.
-You may see the error message
+It is also possible that your connection test failed due to an unresponsive Orchestrator.
+You may see an error message like,

 No response from orchestrator.
 Check orchestrator health to troubleshoot.
 Test will resume after response from orchestrator.
 If so, find the orchestrator under “Settings” and make sure the orchestrator you’ve assigned to this connection to is running properly.

 If your orchestrator is down or has problems, contact the Rapid7 support team.

 Permissions issues are typically caused by invalid credentials or credentials lacking necessary permissions.
 Permissions issues may result in a 404 (forbidden) error, an invalid credentials error, a failed to authenticate error, or a similar error log entry.
 Review the connection test logs and try to remediate the problem with the information provided in the error messages.
 For example, if you see the message

 API key incorrect length, keys are 64 characters, edit your connection’s configurations to correct the API key length.

 To fix a permissions issue, you will likely need to edit the connection.
 Switch from the